Aredarn/TrackPro/README.md

 - Breaking Stats: Track and review braking efficiency and metrics such as stopping distance and deceleration rates.

-- Save your car, bike or other vehicle
+- Add your vehicle: Save your car, bike or other vehicle and give their stats

 Future plans:
 - Live sharing